- All games will consist of two 20 minute halves.

 - In the event of a two-way tie in pool play, the tie will be determined by the head-to-head outcome between the teams.

 - In the event of a three-way tie, the tie will be determined by point differential with a maximum +/- of 15 points in any one game and only games against teams involved in the tie will be factored in.
-In the event that point differential does not break the tie between any of the teams, the tie between the remaining teams only will be determined by least points allowed against teams involved in the tie only.
+If there is a tie in point margin differential between two teams within the three-way tie, head-to-head will be used to determine which of the two teams advances.
+In the event that point differential does not break the tie between any of the teams (three or more teams), the tie between these remaining teams only will be determined by least points allowed against all of the teams involved in the tie.

 - For any game that results in a forfeit, the score will be 15 - 0.
 The winning team receives a +15 and the losing team receives a -15.

-- All players must have a different number by game time or a technical foul will be called if it is noticed by a team, scorekeeper or official by the end of the game.
+- All players must have a different number or a technical foul will be called if it is noticed by a referee.

 - All other rules, not specifically mentioned herein, will be in accordance with CIF high school basketball rules.